pybamm-team/pybamm-supporting-material/pybamm.md

 # What is PyBaMM

-- *Python Battery Mathematical Modelling* (PyBAMM) solves continuum models for batteries, using both numerical methods and asymptotic analysis.
+- *Python Battery Mathematical Modelling* (PyBaMM) solves continuum models for batteries, using both numerical methods and asymptotic analysis.

 - Designed as a Common Modelling Framework for the Multiscale Modelling Faraday project.